 |Jan 25, 2020||Initial Document|

-Why this doc?
-I started this when I was trying to understand how virtualization actually works.
+I started this doc when I was trying to understand how virtualization actually works.
 I was just reading QEMU/KVM and taking notes, but I end up exploring more.
-Most of the stuff is just basic but hopefully you find them useful.

 Favorite quote about QEMU (in fact, about virtualization in general):

 And at the end of the day, all virtualization really means is running a particular set of assembly instructions (the guest OS) to manipulate locations within a giant memory map for causing a particular set of side effects, where QEMU is just a user-space application providing a memory map and mimicking the same side effects you would get when executing those guest instructions on the appropriate bare metal hardware

 - Software-based Virtualization.
 This is where VMware started.
 No hardware support but just smart software tricks.
 You should read their papers.